West Palm Beach Family Law Attorney Serving the Area for Over 25 Years

 Some of the areas that fall under family law are marriage, civil unions, domestic partnerships, divorce, adoption, child custody, child abduction, child support, parental alienation, domestic violence, paternity, pre-nuptial agreements and spousal support.
 All of these areas involve people who have a relationship with each other, which is why family law can have a potential to lead to moments of confrontation, anger, and even violence.

 These are some of the reasons why it is always best to seek the advice of a family law firm when you are facing issues that tear at the fabric of the life you have worked so hard to build.
-An experienced law firm has the resources – and more importantly, the experience – to navigate through what is usually a complex series of legal issues to arrive at a resolution that always puts the focus on your best interests, or the best interests of any child or children involved.
+An experienced family law firm has the resources – and more importantly, the experience – to navigate through what is usually a complex series of legal issues to arrive at a resolution that always puts the focus on your best interests, or the best interests of any child or children involved.

 Child support is another important area of family law, and refers to the amount of money that a parent must pay for their children’s food, housing, education and other needs as determined by a Florida court.
 In Florida, most child support payments end when a child turns 18, although there are exceptions to this rule, such as when a special-needs child is involved.